CTSRD-CHERI/TestRIG/README.md

 $ git submodule update --init --recursive
 ```

-The root makefile can currently build the Quick Check Verification Engine, Spike, and the Sail implementation.
+The root makefile can currently build the QuickCheck Verification Engine, Spike, and the Sail implementation.
 Both Spike and Sail are built without CHERI support by default and Sail is built as a 32-bit version.

 ### Dependencies
-The dependencies for the Quick Check Verification Engine are:
+The dependencies for the QuickCheck Verification Engine are:
 - cabal `sudo apt-get install cabal-install && cabal update`
-- Haskell Quick Check verification engine dependencies `cd vengines/QuickCheckVEngine && cabal install --only-dependencies && cd ../..`
+- The Haskell modules dependencies `cd vengines/QuickCheckVEngine && cabal install --only-dependencies && cd ../..`

 The dependencies for Spike are:
 - `sudo apt-get install device-tree-compiler`